 Does Germany Allow Dual Citizenship for U.S. Citizens?

-While the U.S. has allowed dual citizenship since 1967, Germany has traditionally taken a more restrictive approach.
-Until recently, many U.S. citizens seeking German citizenship had to consider renouncing their American nationality to obtain German citizenship.
-(Exceptions to this rule existed, depending on factors such as the applicant’s country of origin, birthplace, and residency status in Germany, but the process was challenging.)
-(1)
+While the U.S. has allowed dual citizenship since 1967, until recently, many U.S. citizens seeking German citizenship had to consider renouncing their American nationality to obtain German citizenship.

-However, recent changes to Germany’s citizenship laws have relaxed these restrictions.
-The Act on the Modernization of the Citizenship Law (StARModG) was adopted by the Bundestag in January 2024 and took effect on June 27, 2024.
+German dual citizenship became more accessible when the Modernization of the Citizenship Law (StARModG) was adopted by the Bundestag in January 2024.
+It took effect on June 27, 2024.
 (2)

 This development opens up new opportunities for U.S. citizens.